About us

 Every Monday for over 10+ years now is Jazz Night at 11th St. Bar.
 Our house band, "The 11th St. Bar Quintet", is comprised of Richard Clements piano, Murray Wall bass, Taro Okomoto drums, Grant Stewart tenor sax, and Joe Magnarelli trumpet.
 It is a show not to be missed.
 Come on down and support our local musicians!

 We are the proud home of LFCNY, the Official Liverpool Supporters Club of New York!
-Come watch the match on our 7 TVs both indoors and outdoors.
-Our doors open at 10:00am.
+Our doors open at 2:00pm.
 No Reservations of any kind.
 It is first come, first served up to 125 people.
 No children under 21 without a parent.
 Liverpool NY Merchandise available during the match.
 For more info, including how to become a member of LFCNY, visit LFCNY.org

 The man Jerry Lee Lewis once likened to “that Cash kid, but good” has enjoyed a long and varied career.
 Jack Grace is that man: a singer, songwriter, and guitarist who’s been touring and recording for over 25 years.
 His duet with Norah Jones, “Bad Wind Blowing” was a standout tune on his last recording, Everything I Say Is A Lie, produced by Joan Jett and Steve Earle’s former guitarist Eric Ambel.
 He’s performed with a diverse collection of artists, like the aforementioned Lewis as well as Doc Watson, Fishbone, Junior Brown, The Meters and has even shared the bill with Merle Haggard.
 With a revolving cast of characters, he leads anything from simple guitar, bass, and drum trios to seven-piece ensembles complete with piano, steel, trombone, and trumpet.
 He will be performing on the 3rd Tuesday of the Month at 11th St. Bar going forward.
 JackGrace.com